I have been a candidate for office, so I guess you could call me a recovering politician. These are my thoughts, right or wrong; they are mine!

-Texas Governor Greg Abbott (who never met a federal lawsuit he didn’t like) apparently has been building a portion of his campaign war chest on the value of his name in Texas Politics.
-You have heard of product endorsements by sport’s athletes?
+Texas Governor Greg Abbott (who never met a federal lawsuit he didn’t like) has been building a portion of his campaign war chest on the value of his name in Texas Politics.
+Have you heard of product endorsements by sport’s athletes?

-This is roughly the same thing.
+Roughly, this paid endorsement is no different.
 Except it is a man in a wheelchair putting his corrupted seal of approval on other candidates who seek office as Tea Party Republicans.
 I can only imagine a campaign how the ad would go.

 (cuts to video) See candidate giving various speeches as patriotic music plays

 ABBOTT continues: that is why I am proud to endorse this up and coming local District Attorney Dan Rollins for the State Senate.

 ROLLINS: Its David and I am running for the State House

 ABBOTT: Dan, David…That is not important, what is important is this.
 We need his vote in Austin so I can..(turns to Rollins and whispers, make the check out to Abbott for Texas)…so we can keep the Texas Miracle up.